 is going to grow, in

-It's unclear why the salary cap expanded about $7 million more than had been expected this year.
-My guess is revenue (follow the money), the NFL pays the commissioner 44.2 million a year and the NFL has the rating.
-Now this is is great news for free agents, because teams will have more money to spend on them this offseason.
+It's unclear why the salary cap expanded about $11 million more than had been expected this year.
+My guess is revenue (follow the money), the NFL pays the commissioner 31.7 million a year and the NFL has the rating.
+Now this is is great news for free agents, because teams will have more money to spend on them this off-season.

-It also means that teams will be more likely to re-sign their own free agents in coming years, if the salary cap does expand to $160 million.
+It also means that teams will be more likely to re-sign their own free agents in coming years, with the growth of the salary cap.

 Increasing the cap will impact how front offices and agents approach contract talks this off-season, as they look to those future years when teams will have more cap space.